XLPE/RStore/README.md

 queries.

 The executable files are compressed in rstore.tar.gz.a*.
-Please download the four files and execute
+Please download the four files (rstore.tar.gz.a*) and execute

-"cat rstore.tar.gz.a* | tar -zxv" in order to decompress the files.
+"cat rstore.tar.gz.a* | tar -zxv"

+in order to decompress the files.